Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-value-rules.md

 # Redemption Rules and Value Rules
 Redemption Rules and Value Rules are extra conditions placed on Values that are evaluated during checkout.
-Redemption rules determine if a Value can be used and evaluate to a boolean.
+Redemption rules determine if a Value can be used and evaluate to true or false.
 Value Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number.
 Rules are typically used for promotions and represent a discount to the customer.
-Let's look at a few examples.
+Let's look at a few common examples.

 **Example 1: $5 off orders over $100**